jburn7/Meal-Finder/docs/user-stories/story2.md

 Link to Website

-As a logged-in user, I want to be able to access the link to the website of the restaurant I choose, so that I can explore more information about the restaurant.
+All users will able to access the link to the website of the restaurant they choose, so that I can explore more information about the restaurant.

 Acceptance criteria